PhD in Transpersonal Research

 - Great Books (Live online webinar) (3 credits)

-- Another Intensive or series of Live Webinars equaling 4 credits
+- One more Intensive or Live Webinars equaling 4 credits

-Courses from the Academy of Inner Science (15 Credits)
+Required courses from the Academy of Inner Science (15 Credits):

 - Pocket Project Training (10 Credits)